ATP: Start of 2021 calendar includes delayed Australian Open - WHIZ News

-LONDON (AP) — The Australian Open is set to begin Feb.
-8, three weeks later than planned, as part of a pandemic-altered 2021 tennis calendar released by the men’s professional tour Wednesday.
+MELBOURNE, Australia (AP) — The Australian Open is set to begin Feb.
+8, three weeks later than planned, as part of a pandemic-altered 2021 tennis calendar released by the men’s professional tour.

 The ATP said that men’s qualifying for the season’s first Grand Slam tournament is being moved to Doha, Qatar, from Jan.
 10-13.